dcbaker/cython/docs/src/userguide/language_basics.rst

     Providing static typing to parameters and variables is convenience to speed up your code, but it is not a necessity.
 Optimize where and when needed.
-    In fact, typing can *slow down* your code in the case where the typing does not allow optimizations but where Cython still needs to check that the type of some object matches the declared type.
+    In fact, typing can *slow down* your code in the case where the typing does not allow optimizations but where Cython0 still needs to check that the type of some object matches the declared type.